MikeDev101/PicoPasskey/README.md

 ![PicoPasskey_Icon](https://github.com/user-attachments/assets/07adf39a-e3f2-4170-a7e4-e9de58ac6ea7)

 # PicoPasskey
-A Raspberry Pi Pico-based bluetooth password typer.
+A Raspberry Pi Pico-based bluetooth password typer that runs on CircuitPython.

 This is a project that I made a long time ago.
 I put it here for archival purposes.
 If you feel like continuing development of this incredibly cursed device, go for it.